chibisnorlax/acnhfaq/faq/hhp.md

 # Happy Home Paradise
 ## Feature unlocks

-Note: if you save & quit in the middle of a project, you'll be sent back to it as soon as you get back to Paradise Planning
+Note: If you save & quit in the middle of a project, you'll be sent back to it as soon as you get back to Paradise Planning.

 You unlock different features of HHP through the number of house and facility projects you complete.
 Below are the notable milestones for each and their rewards.